spaceitup/checkout-android/README.rst

     paymentUI.showPaymentPage(this, PAYMENT_REQUEST_CODE);

 The PaymentTheme class contains a set of parameters defining the customized theming for the PaymentList and ChargePayment screens.
-The default theming for the android-sdk is defined in both the themes.xml and styles.xml files of the android-sdk.
+The default theming of the android-sdk can be found in the `themes.xml <./payment/src/main/res/values/themes.xml>`_ and `styles.xml <./payment/src/main/res/values/styles.xml>`_ files.

 Theming PaymentList screen
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The theming of the PaymentList is defined by creating a new theme in your themes.xml and defining the material settings like primaryColor in this theme.
-Once the theme has been created in your themes.xml file it can be set in the PaymentTheme class.
+Changing the theme of the PaymentList screen is done by first creating a new theme in your themes.xml file and define material settings like primaryColor.
+Once the theme has been created in your themes.xml file it can be set in the PaymentTheme.
+Since the PaymentList contains a toolbar with back button, a custom theme including theming of the toolbar must be used.

 Code sample how to create and set a custom PaymentList theme: